kuru-lang/kuru/book/variables.md

 Note that all values are pass-by-reference in Aratar.
 Small types will be optimized into pass-by-value by the compiler.
-As long as your types are subtypes of `.Copy`, you can do the following:
+As long as your types are `&Copy`, you can do the following:

 ```aratar
 let a: 4